 More than half of Iran’s international border of 4,430 km is coastline, including 740 km along the Caspian Sea in the north and 1,700 km along the Persian Gulf and Oman Sea in the south.
 Bandar-e-Abbas is the largest harbor in the south of Iran located on the Strait of Hormoz, the narrow passage separating the Persian Gulf and Oman Sea through which tens of oil tankers are heading for various destinations in different corners of the world every day.

-Natural Regions in Iran
+Natural Regions in Geography of Iran

 As one of the world’s most mountainous countries, Iran contains two major ranges of mountains, the Alborz with the highest peak in Asia west of the Himalayas, Damavand (5671 m above sea level) and the Zagros that cuts across the country for more than 1,600 km extending from northwest to the southeast of the country.
 The peaks exceeding 2,300 m in these two ranges capture a considerable amount of moisture coming either from the Caspian Sea southward or the Mediterranean eastward.

 There are also some other local ranges.
 Within these mountainous rims lies a series of basins known collectively as the central plateau.
-They include Dasht-e-Kavir, a huge salt-encrusted desert in north central Iran and Kavir-e-Lut, a sand-and-pebble desert in the southeast.
+They include Dasht-e-Kavir, a huge salt-encrusted desert in north central Iran, and Kavir-e-Lut, a sand-and-pebble desert in the southeast.

 There are several fertile oases in these regions that are living examples of ancient Iranians’ determination to survive and bestow life to the arid areas.

-There are numerous rivers in Iran, but nearly all of them are relatively short, shallow streams unsuitable for navigation.
+When you study the geography of Iran, you will notice that there are numerous rivers in Iran, but nearly all of them are relatively short, shallow streams unsuitable for navigation.
 The country’s only navigable river, the Karun, flows through the city of Ahvaz in the southwest and empties to the Persian Gulf.
 Most rivers originate from the mountains and drain into the interior basins.